Kraligor/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 2. Arm the aircraft.
 3. Immediately disarm the aircraft to ensure your disarm procedure is correct.
 4. Arm the aircraft.
-5. Slowly increase the throttle looking for signs of oscillation. (long or flexible landing gear may cause some landing gear oscillation that will only go away after the aircraft leaves the ground).
+5. Slowly increase the throttle looking for signs of oscillation (long or flexible landing gear may cause some landing gear oscillation that will only go away after the aircraft leaves the ground).
 6. As soon as the aircraft lifts off the ground immediately put the aircraft back down as gently as possible.
 7. Disarm the aircraft.
 8. Evaluate what you observed to decide if you need to make adjustments to the tuning parameters or if it is safe to take off again.
-9. Arm and increase the throttle to initiate a take off.
+9. Arm and increase the throttle to initiate a take-off.
 10. Hover at approximately 1m altitude and apply small (5 degrees) control inputs into roll and pitch.
 11. Immediately land if any oscillation is observed.

-Next section will explain how to remove the oscillations.
+The next section will explain how to remove the oscillations.

-Initial aircraft tune
+Initial Aircraft Tune
 ---------------------

 The first priority when tuning an multirotor aircraft is to establish a stable tune, free of oscillations, that can be used to do further tests.

 1. Arm the aircraft in Stabilize.
 2. Increase the throttle slowly until the aircraft leaves the ground.
-3. If the aircraft starts to oscillate immediately abort the take off or land the aircraft.
+3. If the aircraft starts to oscillate immediately abort the take-off or land the aircraft.
-4. Reduce all the following parameters by 50%
+4. Reduce all the following parameters by 50%:

 a. :ref:`ATC_RAT_PIT_P <ATC_RAT_PIT_P__AC_AttitudeControl_Multi>`
 b. :ref:`ATC_RAT_PIT_I <ATC_RAT_PIT_I__AC_AttitudeControl_Multi>`